-The Office of Sustainability is charged with promoting sustainability research and education on the UW–Madison campus and creating intersections between UW–Madison campus operations and the research and education enterprises that promote sustainability.
+The Office of Sustainability is charged with promoting sustainability research and education on the UW–Madison campus and creating intersections between UW–Madison campus operations, and the research and education enterprises that promote sustainability.
 The Sustainability Innovation in Research and Education (SIRE) awards program was created in 2012 to support this mission and to stimulate innovation in research and education related to sustainability on the UW–Madison campus.

-SIRE awards are intended to nurture the research and educational enterprise with the intent that larger, extramurally-funded initiatives will develop in sustainability research and education.
-Each year the grants have focused on specific topics, including food, energy and buildings, curriculum development, and metrics to measure campus sustainability efforts.
+Each year the SIRE awards have focused on specific topics, including food, energy and buildings, curriculum development, and metrics to measure campus sustainability efforts.
 Interdisciplinary proposals are given special consideration.
+Past SIRE award recipients >>

 SIRE-RI is a seed award program intended to nurture research ideas that can subsequently be developed into larger, extramurally-funded initiatives.
 This intent is coupled directly with the campus objective of responsible stewardship of resources as articulated in the Campus Strategic Framework.